steve-crouch/FM001-test/_episodes/02-navigation.md

 ```
 {: .language-bash}

-What is the ~ character?
+What is the ~ character (pronounced 'tilde')?
 When using the shell, ~ is a shortcut that always represents
 your home directory.

 A quick note on the structure of a UNIX-style (Linux/Mac/Android/Solaris/etc)